-Soprano Cristina Nassif is acclaimed on the operatic and concert stage for her "powerful, expressive voice and electric stage presence” (The Washington Post on her Vitellia with Washington National Opera).
-In roles that include Violetta, Musetta , Rosina, Vitellia, Donna Elvira, Countess Almaviva, Tatiana, Santuzza, Nedda as well as Carmen, critics have praised her versatility as singer and actress.
-This May, Ms. Nassif performs the role of Susanna in Mozart's Le Nozze di Figaro at the Embassy of Austria in Washington, DC.
-In concert, she has performed Mahler’s Des Knaben Wunderhorn, Strauss’s Four Last Songs, Berlioz's Les Nuits d’ Eté, Mendelssohn’s Elijah and Lobgesang, and Beethoven’s Ninth Symphony, among other works.
+Soprano Cristina Nassif is acclaimed on the operatic and concert stage for her "powerful, expressive voice and a stage presence that can only be described as electric” (The Washington Post on her Vitellia with Washington National Opera).
+In roles that include Violetta, Musetta , Rosina, Vitellia, Donna Elvira, Countess Almaviva, Susanna, Tatiana, Santuzza, Nedda as well as Carmen, critics have praised her versatility as singer and actress.
+In concert, she has performed Mahler’s Des Knaben Wunderhorn, Strauss’s Four Last Songs, Berlioz's Les Nuits d’ Eté, Mendelssohn’s Elijah and Lobgesang, Pergolesi's Stabat Mater and Beethoven’s Ninth Symphony, among other works.

 Internationally she has performed Bizet's Carmen in London at Royal Albert Hall and the O2 Arena as well as in South Africa at the South African State Theater in Pretoria and the Civic Theater in Johannesburg.
-She has also been a Featured Artist performing in solo recital at the Al Bustan International Festival in Beirut, Lebanon in 2010 and as Soprano Soloist in the Festival's presentation of Verdi’s Requiem in 2013.
+She has also been a Featured Artist performing in solo recital at the Al Bustan International Festival in Beirut, Lebanon and as Soprano Soloist in the Festival's presentation of Verdi’s Requiem.
 Additionally she was a soloist in concerts performed in China's Shanghai and Shenzhen Concert Halls through the International Opera Alliance.